lab121/covid19alessandria.help/content/iniziative/sportelli-on-line/antiviolenza.en.md

 It is open on Fridays from 2pm to 4pm.
 The help desk is managed by the Me.dea association operators.
-The help desk is actually closed and will be closed Dec 25th and Jan 1st.
-It will be reopened Jan 8th.
 For information please turn to the Me.dea toll free number 800098981

 {{< chat party="violenzadomestica" operatorname="Sportello online di ascolto per le donne vittime di violenza" >}}